RiffleSystems/riffle-website/src/pages/essays/prelude.md

 What have we gained by taking the Riffle approach here?

-First, the system exposes the _structure_ of the computation, making it easier to **understand the provenance** of computations.
+First, it's **simpler to understand** what's going on in the system, because the system has structured dataflow at runtime which exposes the provenance of computations.
 If we want to know why the tracks are showing up the way they are, we can inspect a query, and transitively inspect that query’s dependencies, just like in a spreadsheet.

 Second, we can achieve more **efficient execution** by pushing computations down into a database.
 For example, we can maintain indexes in a database to avoid the need to sort data in application code, or manually maintain ad hoc indexes.